holoviz/datashader/docs/performance.rst

 Multiple machines
 -----------------

-Use the distributed scheduler to farm computations out to remote machines. ``client.persist(dask_df)`` may help in certain cases, but be sure to include ``distributed.wait()`` to block until the data is read into RAM on each worker.
+To use multiple nodes (different machines) at once, you can use a Dask dataframe with the distributed scheduler as shown above. ``client.persist(dask_df)`` may help in certain cases, but if you are doing profiling of the aggregation step, be sure to include ``distributed.wait()`` to block until the data is read into RAM on each worker.